-- (f) Area 3B Northeast (in Bering Sea east of 175° W. longitude) shall include the convention waters east of the 175° meridian of west longitude and north of the line separating Area 3B South from Bering Sea as defined in paragraph (e) of this section, but shall not include the convention waters in Area 3B North Triangle as defined in paragraph (h) of this section. - (g) Area 3B Northwest (in Bering Sea west of 175° W. longitude) shall include all convention waters which are not included in Areas 1, 2, 3A, 3B South, 3B North Triangle, and 3B Northeast. - (h) Area 3B North Triangle (in Bering Sea) shall include all the convention waters within the following boundary as stated in terms of the magnetic compass, unless otherwise indicated: from Cape Sarichef Light at the western end of Unimak Island, which light is approximately latitude 54° 36' 00'' N., longitude 164° 55' 42'' W., west along the boundary line of Area 3B South, as described in paragraph (e) of this section of the regulations, to the point of intersection with the meridian of 170° west at a point approximately latitude 52° 48' 00'' N.; thence true north to a point northeast of St. Paul Island, approximately latitude 57° 15' 00'' N., longitude 170° 00' 00'' W.; thence to the point of origin at Cape Sarichef Light.
+(f) Area 3B North (Bering Sea exclusive of Area 3B North Triangle) shall include all convention waters which are not included in Areas 1, 2, 3A, 3B South and 3B North Triangle.

+(g) Area 3B North Triangle (in Bering Sea) shall include all the convention waters within the following boundary as stated in terms of the magnetic compass, unless otherwise indicated: from Cape Sarichef Light at the western end of Unimak Island, which light is approximately latitude 54° 36' 00" N., longitude 164° 55' 42" W., west along the boundary line of Area 3B South, as described in paragraph (e) of this section of the regulations, to the point of intersection with the meridian of 170° west at a point approximately latitude 52° 48' 00" N.; thence true north to a point northeast of St. Paul Island, approximately latitude 57° 15' 00" N., longitude 170° 00' 00" W.; thence to the point of origin at Cape Sarichef Light.
 The position of Cape Sarichef was determined from Chart 8860 published in March 1958 (13th Edition), revised August 1961.
 The position of the point northeast of St. Paul Island was determined from Chart 8995, published June 1954 (5th Edition), all charts as published by the United States Coast and Geodetic Survey.